Politics not relevant for judges, India's diversity must find reflection in judiciary: CJI | Law-Order

 Justice Ramana was speaking at the '2nd Comparative Constitutional Law Conversation' along with United States Supreme Court Judge Justice Stephen Breyer.

-On the aspect of inclusivity in the Indian judiciary, the CJI said that although presently the Supreme Court was functioning with four women judges - the highest number so far - he “expects more” and “inclusivity does not stop with having more women judges”.
+On the aspect of inclusivity in the Indian judiciary, the CJI said that although presently the Supreme Court is functioning with four women judges - the highest number so far - he expects more and inclusivity does not stop with having more women judges.

-The CJI noted that India has a population of nearly 140 crores, with around 120 languages, thousands of dialects, more than 4000 communities and more than 700 tribes.
+The CJI noted that India has a population of nearly 140 crore, with around 120 languages, thousands of dialects, more than 4,000 communities and more than 700 tribes.

 This social and geographical diversity must find its reflection at all levels of the judiciary as diversity on the bench promotes diversity of opinions and efficiency, he said.